 Approach resiliency as a necessity

-Gartner defines business resilience as the ability of an organization to resist, absorb, recover and adapt in a complex and changing environment to deliver its objectives and prosper.
+Gartner defines business resilience as an organization’s ability to resist, absorb, recover and adapt in a complex and changing environment to deliver its objectives and prosper.
 The organization must return to an acceptable level of performance in an acceptable period after being affected by a business disruption.

 “Supply chain leaders must treat resiliency as a necessity, moving it from a nice-to-have to a must-have,” says Raman.
-“Like scenario planning, supply chain leaders must have alternate options for suppliers, contract manufacturers and manufacturing locations to provide network flexibility.”
+“This means having alternate options for suppliers, contract manufacturers and manufacturing locations to provide network flexibility.”

 Although a trade agreement between the U.S. and China could happen at any time, for the long term, divergence between the western economies and China on trade, defense and technology policies is likely to create further flux in global supply chains.